Tuesday, November 13, 2018

 SW: Klaus Augenthaler

-Klaus Augenthaler played his entire club career with with FC Bayern Munich from 1983 to 1990.
+Klaus Augenthaler played his entire career with with FC Bayern Munich from 1983 to 1990.
 He won seven Bundesliga titles.
 He was voted as one of greatest players in Bayern Munich's history.
-With 27 caps, he was the starting sweeper for West Germany at World Cup in 1990, where West Germany won their 3rd title.
-He also went to the 1986 World Cup Finals in Mexico.
+With 27 caps, he was the starting sweeper for West Germany at World Cup in 1990, where West Germany won.
+He also went to the World Cup in Mexico 1986.
+In 2005, Augenthaler was named as a member of the greatest Bayern Munich XI in the club's history.

 CB: Jérôme Boateng

 Jérôme Boateng started his career with Hertha Berlin and SV Hamburger.
-He played a single season with Manchester City before joining Bayern Munich.
+He played a single season with Manchester City before joining Bayern Munich in 2011.
 Since the World Cuo Finals of 2010, he is a major player for the national team.
+Between 2009 and 2018, he played 76 times for Germany.
 In 2010, they became the first siblings to play against each other in a World Cup match.
 He is the half-brother of Kevin-Prince Boateng who played for Ghana.

 SW/CM: Franz Beckenbauer